brandon-cor/work-productivity-extension-dia/README.md

 ## What happens when a site is blocked?

 When you navigate to a blocked site during an active slot, you’ll be redirected to the built‑in `blocked.html` page with a message and a link back to what you were doing.

-## Known issues / things still being adjusted

-- Delete buttons in the popup may not act for some users in some Chrome versions.
-If clicking Delete doesn’t remove an item and you see no popup‑console logs, close and reopen the popup and try again.
-- Other content blockers (e.g., uBlock) can flood the console with network errors unrelated to this extension.
-Use the popup’s DevTools console for extension logs (right‑click inside the popup → Inspect).
-- Timezone uses your system time.
-If you frequently change timezones, recheck slot hours.

-## Troubleshooting

-- Nothing is being blocked
-  - Ensure at least one slot is enabled and currently active
-  - Ensure the site itself is enabled
-  - Confirm the day selection matches today (or leave days empty for all days)
-  - Try reloading the extension on `chrome://extensions` (Developer mode → Reload)

-- Delete button seems unresponsive
-  - Open the popup, then right‑click inside it → Inspect to open the popup’s console
-  - You should see “Popup init complete: listeners attached” on load
-  - Try clicking Delete again and check for logs

-- Where do I see logs?
-  - Popup UI logs: open the popup → right‑click → Inspect
-  - Background logs: `chrome://extensions` → this extension → “Service worker” → Inspect